 Changes to the Dissertation Committee

 After establishing a dissertation committee, a student may choose to replace a reader.
 This decision should be made after careful consideration and consultation with his or her advisor.
 The student should initiate discussions with the current and potential reader; and it is important there should be no ambiguity about the new reader’s agreement to serve on the Committee.
 The Graduate Coordinator, once notified, will update the official record of committee names.

 Oral Defense and the Defense Committee

 Students defend their dissertation before it is approved by the dissertation defense committee.* The defense committee consists of the student’s dissertation committee plus one additional member drawn from the History Department, another Harvard department, or outside the University.
-Prior to the oral defense, each member of the defense committee writes a detailed report on the dissertation.
+Prior to the oral defense, each member of the defense committee may write a detailed report on the dissertation, but this is not required.
 The defense itself should last approximately two hours.
 It is open to the intellectual community of faculty and graduate students as well as friends and family of the candidate.
 Once the dissertation has been successfully defended, the members of the defense committee sign the dissertation acceptance certificate, and append their reports to it.